This page is laid out for easy navigation via JAWS:

 The standard commands for reading chats (Alt+numbers and/or Alt+arrows/Home/End work as expected.
 Also, Ctrl+Shift+C will bring up a JAWS virtual buffer of all the messages currently available, oldest first.
 Use Ctrl+End to jump to the bottom of the buffer, then look up for the latest chat messages.
 To switch among server, channel, and individual user chat messages, use the tab control in the main TeamSpeak window.

 The following settings are recommended.
 This is based on TeamSpeak 3.0.11 and 3.0.16.
-See also the next item regarding the TeamSpeak beta.
+This section may need revision for TeamSpeak 3.3.0.
+See also the next item regarding the TeamSpeak beta channel.

 The way to upgrade to the beta is to join the beta download channel and then check for updates from within TeamSpeak.
 Click here for a TeamSpeak Forum article on how to join the beta channel.
 The article also includes release notes for the beta.
 Joining the beta channel will cause you to be notified of further beta updates as well.

-Full directions from the above article for joining the beta channel:
+Full directions from the above article for joining the beta channel (warning, not verified in TeamSpeak 3.3.0):

 "C:\Program Files\TeamSpeak 3 Client\update.ini"Note: You may need administrative rights to create or update this file.